RanZhang08/RanZhang08.github.io/_pages/about.md

 My work is supported by the K99/R00 NIH Pathway to Independence Award from NHGRI.

-<span style="color:navy;">**I am looking for prospective PhD students and Postdocs interested in developing and applying machine learning methods to understand tissue/cellular regulations and complex human diseases.**</span> If you are interested, please email your CV, a short description (in than one page) of research interests to ranzhang at unc.edu
+<span style="color:navy;">**I am looking for prospective PhD students and Postdocs interested in developing and applying machine learning methods to understand tissue/cellular regulations and complex human diseases.**</span> If you are interested, please email your CV, a short description (within one page) of your research interests to ranzhang at unc.edu

 I started my career as a wet lab biologist in undergraduate studies.
 I used a combination of experimental approaches -- including imaging, biochemistry, and cell biology -- to study autophagy in human cell lines and yeast.
 My graduate work is focused on integrating large-scale functional genomics datasets and applying network-based approaches to predict context-specific disease genes and pathways in neurodevelopmental and neurodegenerative diseases and disorders.